Reviews You Can Rely On

 Zach Lovell

-Whether there's a slight chill or it's downright frigid, a fleece jacket is the classic cold-weather layer.
-The best fleeces help retain body heat and breathe well, keeping you comfy.
+Whether there's a slight chill or it's downright frigid, a fleece jacket is the classic cool-weather layer.
+The best fleeces help retain body heat and are comfy to wear.

 Since 2010, our apparel experts have tested nearly 100 of the best fleeces on the market.
 This review includes 21 of the most promising fleece jackets for men, tested side-by-side.
 We tested these in casual settings around town and while doing outdoor chores like chopping wood.
 We also wore them backpacking, rock and ice climbing, skiing, and hiking across the western US.

-Editor's Note: We updated our men's fleece jacket review on October 30, 2025, to include new layers from Patagonia, Mountain Hardwear, and Cotopaxi.
+Editor's Note: We updated our men's fleece jacket review on May 1, 2026, after testing new models from Rab, REI Co-op, Black Diamond, The North Face, and more.

 Related: Best Fleece Jackets for Women